rfloarea/resume-app/README.md

+# Resume Builder App
+A simple way to build a resume.

+## Built With
+- HTML & CSS
+- React
-# React + Vite
+- Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Plog
+Wednesday March 27th 2024 @8:17pm

+Took me a minute to set this up!
+Got all turned around with templates and whatnot.
+Good to go, though!